-The March 2010 Gilbert F. White National Flood Policy Forum was conducted at George Washington University, with the topic "Managing Flood Risks and Floodplain Resources".
+The March 2010 ASFPM Foundation Gilbert F. White National Flood Policy Forum was conducted at George Washington University, with the topic "Managing Flood Risks and Floodplain Resources".
 The Forum Action Agenda that arose from this Forum reflected the participants' recommendation that there is a need to capture flood risk indicators at the state, regional, and local levels of government to complement the national level indicators developed at the Forum.

-Finding of Forum:

-There is a need to develop "local" (local, regional, state) flood risk management indicators that complement those developed as "national" indicators at the Forum.
+Key Finding of 2010 Forum: There is a need to develop "local" (local, regional, state) flood risk management indicators that complement those developed as "national" indicators at the Forum.
 The "local" and national indicators should be aligned, but need not overlap since perspectives will (and should) be different when one considers a national program or a local watershed.

+In response, the ASFPM Foundation, in cooperation with ASFPM, annually has solicited proposals from the 30 State Chapters to cosponsor this event with the Foundation every year.
+The premise for these events is to build upon the efforts of the 2010 Gilbert F. White National Flood Policy Forum in a State Symposia format, delivered at the state level, focused on state-specific issues and actions.

-In response, the ASFPM Foundation, in cooperation with ASFPM, solicited proposals from the 30 State Chapters to co-sponsor this event with the Foundation.
-Four Chapters responded to a detailed request for proposals.
-Following review it was determined that two ASFPM chapters were best suited to host these inaugural symposia: the Colorado Association of Stormwater & Floodplain Managers and the Indiana Association for Floodplain and Stormwater Management.
+In 2011, the inaugural year for conducting State Symposia, four Chapters responded to a detailed request for proposals.
+Following review it was determined that two ASFPM chapters were best suited to host these inaugural symposia: the Indiana Association for Floodplain and Stormwater Management (IAFSM), and the Colorado Association of Stormwater & Floodplain Managers (CASFM).